ric9176/co-hire/README.md

 #Co-hire

-#### A clickable prototype for a dashboard similar to "angelList", rails backend, bootstrap3 and custom javascripts frontend, [see it live](https://cohire.herokuapp.com/)
+#### A clickable prototype for a dashboard similar to "angelList", rails backend, bootstrap3 and custom javascripts frontend, [see it live here.](https://cohire.herokuapp.com/)

 #### Get it going: